kotharisandip/zaniaExercise/Readme.md

 2) Tag zaniaExercisePart3 has code and document for Part 3 of the exercise.
 3) Tag zaniaExercisePart4 has code and document for Part 4 of the exercise.

-## Part 1: Frontend and Part 2: Backend
+## Part 3: Tying it up!
-This is for part 1 & 2 of the exercise.
-The document for this code is PersonalLearningV1.docx.
+This is for part 3 of the exercise.
+The document for this code is PersonalLearningV2p1.docx.
+Although this is developed from Part 1 and Part 2, but truly it is not verified for part 1 and part 2 again.
+So it may not work for part 1 and part 2 of the exercise.

 ## Backend